Part 4

 jami ingress

-Even though v2 didn't work.
-At least the application is working.
+Even though v2 didn't work, at least the application is working.
 We can just push a new update on top of the v2.
 Let's try the v4 which should break after a short while:

 $ kubectl apply -f deployment.yaml